June 15, 2020

-All students must take either the SAT or the ACT.
-SAT 2 Subjects tests are not a requirement for admission.
-If the language of instruction at your secondary school is not English, you must take an English proficiency test in addition to the SAT or ACT.
+For more information, please refer to Standarized Testing at Kenyon.
+If the language of instruction at your secondary school is not English, you must take an English proficiency test.
 You may choose which exam to take.
 The most common are the Test of English as a Foreign Language (TOEFL) and the International English Language Testing System (IELTS).

 Kenyon does not have a minimum score requirement for the TOEFL.
 In general, however, preference will be given to students who score 100 or higher.